Kelley Earnhardt Miller: Personal life

 Kelley Earnhardt Miller was born to Dale Earnhardt and his second wife Brenda Lorraine Jackson (née Gee).
 She has a younger brother, Dale Jr.; an elder half-brother, Kerry, from her father's first marriage; and a younger half-sister, Taylor Earnhardt-Putnam, from her father's third marriage.

 Kelley's parents divorced shortly after Dale Jr. was born, and they lived with Brenda until their house was destroyed in a fire when she was eight years old in 1980.
 As Brenda had no financial support after the fire, she gave up custody of the two children to Earnhardt Sr. prior to his marriage to Teresa Houston.
 During her childhood, Kelley took care of Dale Jr. while their father and Teresa were busy with the race seasons.
 Three weeks after 12-year-old Dale Jr. was sent by his father and Teresa to a military school for delinquency, Kelley left high school to join him in 1986.

-Kelley attended University of North Carolina Wilmington until transferring to University of North Carolina at Charlotte to be closer to home.
+Kelley attended University of North Carolina Wilmington until transferring to the University of North Carolina at Charlotte to be closer to home.

 As soon as Dale Jr. started earning money in his racing career, Kelley offered to handle his finances.

 She married Raymond Walter Holm Jr. on June 29, 2001, in Mecklenburg County, North Carolina.
 They were divorced by 2004 in Iredell County, North Carolina.

 She was formerly married to Jimmy Elledge, by whom she has two daughters.
 After divorcing Elledge, she married former NASCAR driver L. W. Miller III on January 22, 2011.
 The couple has one child.